CHLresearchgroup/MD/README.md

-# MDAnalysisMethods
+# MD Methods
-tutorials and explanations of MD analysis methdods
+tutorials and explanations of MD methdods